Running Sample Apps for the Native SDK for iOS/tvOS

 • Xcode using a physical device connected to your computer

-• On your device, make sure USB debugging is enabled
+• On your device, make sure USB debugging is enabled.

 To run a sample app, follow these steps: